brianmhess/cassandra-loader/README.md

 Double quotes will be stripped from all fields if they both begin and end with ".

+If you do not set the successDir then files that successfully loaded will remain in their input directory.
+The same is true for failed files if you do not set the failureDir.
+You cannot set either if the input file is "stdin".

 boolStyle is a case-insensitive test of the True and False strings.
 For the different styles, the True and False strings are as follows: